adap/flower/doc/source/docker/quickstart.rst

          --detach \
          flwr/superlink:|latest_version_docker| --insecure

-.. dropdown:: Understanding the command
+.. dropdown:: Understand the command

    * ``docker run``: This tells Docker to run a container from an image.
    * ``--rm``: Remove the container once it is stopped or the command exits.